Chaffelson/nipyapi/README.rst

 Python Requirements
 -------------------

-| Python 2.7 or 3.6 supported, though other versions may work.
+| N-2 releases of Python 2.7 or 3.6 supported, though other versions may work.
 | Tested on Ubuntu and OSX 10.13.x - Windows automated testing not attempted
 | Outside of the standard Python modules, we make use of lxml, DeepDiff and ruamel.yaml